 Terms and Conditions

-Date and Time of Sale: The San Luis Obispo County Tax Collector's Public Auction will be commencing on the Internet on Friday, May 17, 2019, at approximately 8:00 a.m.
-PDT, and will continue until approximately 9:00 a.m.
-PDT on Monday, May 20, 2019, when the auctions will close in staggered groups.
+Date and Time of Sale: The San Luis Obispo County Tax Collector's Public Auction commenced on the Internet on Friday, May 17, 2019, at approximately 8:00 a.m.
+PDT, and concluded at approximately 9:00 a.m.
+PDT on Monday, May 20, 2019, when the auctions closed in staggered groups.
 If active bidding is continuing at the time of the scheduled closing, the time to close will be automatically extended five (5) minutes from the time the latest bid is received and the auction will remain open until an entire overtime increment has passed without any bidding.
 PLEASE NOTE: These times are approximate only.
 The "Overtime Period" for each property auction will control the exact time the auction will close.

 IMPORTANT - NO WARRANTY: Investigate prior to bidding!
 All properties are sold "as is".
 There are no guarantees pertaining to the condition of the properties for sale, including but not limited to access, water, soil, zoning, or permit availability.
 It is the bidder's responsibility to research the properties in which they are interested.
 Lack of adequate research may result in the purchase of unusable property, with no entitlement to a refund.